 The College permits students to make occasional audio recordings of class lectures for their own private educational use only.
 Permission to regularly record class lectures should be requested through the Advising Office.
-It should be understood that recordings of College classes may not be given, sold, or otherwise distributed without the specific written permission of the Academic Dean of the College.
+It should be understood that recordings (audio or video) of College classes may not be given, sold, or otherwise distributed (including social media) without the specific written permission of the Academic Dean of the College.
+Violation of this policy is an infringement upon the intellectual property rights of the professor and is illegal.
 The College will respect the individual wishes of instructors who for good reason ask students not to record their class(es).